 1. Start by chopping the red cabbage into thin slices.
 The easiest way to achieve this is by peeling off one or two of the tough outer leaves to expose the clean and tightly formed vegetable underneath.
 Cut the cabbage into quarters with a sharp knife, and cut out the core as shown in the picture below.
 While the core is technically edible, it is tough with little flavor.

 Once the red cabbage has been cored, continue by chopping the cabbage into small strips.
 After chopping the red cabbage, place it in a large bowl and give it a quick rinse.
-This removes any dirt or insects which may have been caught in the cabbage as it formed.
+This removes any dirt or insects that may have been caught in the cabbage as it formed.
 Set the washed cabbage aside.

 2. Next chop the onion into a medium or small dice size.
 Using a large pot, lightly saute the onion over medium-high heat in some oil or butter to soften it.
 Clarified butter is great for this as it has a high smoking point and won't caramelize the onion as quickly.
 You only want to cook the onion until it softens and turns translucent.